sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 required, a pairwise identifier will aid in protecting the privacy of end users as they navigate the system.

-OpenID Providers MUST support pairwaise identifiers for cases where clients require this functionality.
+OpenID Providers MUST support pairwise identifiers for cases where clients require this functionality.
 OpenID Providers MAY support public identifiers for frameworks where public identifiers are required, or for cases where public identifiers are shared as attributes and the framework does not have a requirement for subject anonymity.

-The _Burger Service Number_ (citizen service number, or _BSN_) is often used in the Netherlands as identifier for citizens or natural persons.
+The _Burgerservicenummer_ (citizen service number, or _BSN_) is often used in the Netherlands as identifier for citizens or natural persons.
 The BSN is considered a public sectoral identifier in this profile.
 Note that the BSN MUST only be used by Relying Parties for Service eligible for using the BSN and the BSN SHOULD be encrypted.

+Other public identifiers, such as the
+_Rechtspersonen en Samenwerkingsverbanden Identificatienummer_ (RSIN) or
-Other public identifiers, such as the RSIN or KvK number for legal entities, are similarly considered public sectoral identifiers.
+_Kamer van Koophandel_ (KvK) number for legal entities, are similarly considered public sectoral identifiers.

 * TBD: include PP-pseudonyms as pairwise?